 Research overview

 The proper development of an animal relies on cells undergoing a variety of coordinated behaviors such as polarization, migration, cell shape changes, and differentiation.
 Each of these in turn can be broken down into more specific subcellular processes that are performed by specific proteins acting in conserved interaction networks.
-Genetic deficiencies specifically affecting these cell behaviors are known to underlie certain congenital malformations and neurological disease.
-We aim to pursue a systems-level understanding of cell behavior during neural development in tunicates, the invertebrates most closely related to humans.
+Genetic deficiencies specifically affecting these cell behaviors are known to underlie certain congenital malformations and disease.
+We seek to study these cell behaviors during development in tunicates, the invertebrates most closely related to humans.

-The tunicates are the sister group to the vertebrates, and the development of their nervous system closely mirrors our own.
+The tunicates are the sister group to the vertebrates, and their development closely mirrors our own.
+The Ciona genome is highly compact, with minimal gene duplications.
 The larval nervous system of the tunicate Ciona has only 177 neurons, one of the smallest nervous systems in the animal kingdom, and its entire "connectome" has been recently mapped.
-The Ciona genome is also highly compact, with minimal gene duplications.
-This all around reduction offers an unprecedented opportunity to understand the gene networks responsible for specifying every type of neuron in a chordate nervous system.
+This all around reduction offers an unprecedented opportunity to understand the gene networks responsible for specifying every cell type in a chordate embryo.

-We use RNAseq transcriptome profiling to assay global transcriptional dynamics in neural progenitors during Ciona development, and use CRISPR/Cas9 to knock out important transcription factors and their downstream targets to understand how these networks control neuronal specification, morphology, physiology, neurotransmitter identity, and connectivity.
+We use RNAseq transcriptome profiling to assay global transcriptional dynamics in various progenitor cells during Ciona development, and use CRISPR/Cas9 to knock out important transcription factors and their downstream targets to understand how these networks control cell specification, morphology, physiology, and neuronal connectivity.

 Specific projects